The Constitutional Problem

 Four Structural Failures

-These conditions make due-process violations predictable, repeatable, and statewide.
+These conditions make due-process violations predictable, repeatable, and nation-wide.

 I Misaligned Incentive Structures